Louis-Jarvis/learn-Cpp/README.md

 ### Chapter O
 #### Bit manipulation
-In the majority of cases, this is fine -- we’re usually not so hard-up for memory that we need to care about 7 wasted bits (we’re better off optimizing for understandability and maintainability).
-However, in some storage-intensive cases, it can be useful to “pack” 8 individual Boolean values into a single byte for storage efficiency purposes.
+In the majority of cases, this is fine -- we're usually not so hard-up for memory that we need to care about 7 wasted bits (we’re better off optimizing for understandability and maintainability).
+However, in some storage-intensive cases, it can be useful to "pack" 8 individual Boolean values into a single byte for storage efficiency purposes.

 Doing these things requires that we can manipulate objects at the bit level.
 Fortunately, C++ gives us tools to do precisely this.
 Modifying individual bits within an object is called bit manipulation.